 Overall Biopuro Bathroom Cleaner is indeed highly friendly to the environment and easy to use with minimal likelihood to cause airborne or accidental contact sensitivity.

-Having sensitive allergy prone skin or dermatitis can make cleaning the bathroom a minefield.
+Having sensitive allergy-prone skin or dermatitis can make cleaning the bathroom a minefield.
 Environmentally friendly Biopuro Bathroom Cleaner aims to help make life with sensitive skin simpler.
-Dermatologically tested, its 7 ingredient formula works well for your bathroom while also aiming to cause zero issue for the skin.
+Dermatologically tested, its 7 ingredient formula works well for your bathroom while also aiming to cause zero issues for the skin.

 If however, you have known allergy or sensitization to fragrance (in particular linalool) then this is not the bathroom cleaner for you.

 |Biopuro Bathroom Cleaner is on sale now|